-You can currently invest up to £450,000 per year into a pension, tax-free.
-This is subject to a lifetime contribution allowance of £1.25m.
+You can currently invest up to £40,000 per year into a pension, tax-free.
+This can be through a salary and dividends.

 Choosing a contractor pension provider

-We have always recommend contacting a contractor / limited company specialist.
-The team behind Company Bug has worked with Contractor Financials since it was founded in 1999.
+We have always recommended contacting a contractor/limited company specialist.
+The team behind Company Bug has worked with CMME since they launched.
 As the largest IFA dedicated to the needs of freelancers, contractors and company owners, they have helped thousands of individuals over the past 15 years.

 The value of investments may rise as well as fall and past performance is not a guide to future returns.
-Financial advice is given by Contractor Financials, which is a trading name of Contractor Financials Ltd and is regulated and authorised by the Financial Conduct Authority.
+Financial advice is given by CMME, which is a trading name of CMME Ltd and is regulated and authorised by the Financial Conduct Authority.